Internal addresses in the Mandelbrot set and Galois groups of polynomials: Introduction

 The combinatorial structure of the Mandelbrot set has been studied by many people, notably in terms of \emph{quadratic minor laminations} by Thurston \cite{thurston}, \emph{pinched disks} by Douady \cite{DoCompacts}, or \emph{orbit portraits} by Milnor \cite{MiOrbits}\version{ (see also Appendix~\ref{appendix})}{}.
-All of these results are modeled on parameter rays of the Mandelbrot set at periodic angles, as well as their landing properties.
-Internal addresses are a natural way to distinguish the components in the complement of parameter rays of bounded periods.
+All of these results are modeled on parameter rays of the Mandelbrot set at periodic angles, as well as their landing properties: parameter rays at periodic angles of fixed period are known to land together in pairs, so these pairs subdivide the complex plane into finitely many components.
+Internal addresses are a natural way to distinguish these components, and thus to describe the combinatorial structure of the Mandelbrot set in an efficient way.

+One feature of internal addresses is that they provide a good language to describe of the combinatorial structure of $\M$ (Sections~\ref{Sub:IntAddr}, \ref{Sub:GeometryIntAddr}, and \ref{Sub:ProofsIntAddr}).
+Internal addresses also allow us to decide which combinatorial data are realized in $\M$: we describe a particularly relevant kind of hyperbolic components that we call \emph{purely narrow}, and we give a necessary and sufficient description of the associated combinatorics (Section~\ref{Sec:Permutations}).

+Finally, we address an apparently rather different topic: when periodic points are continued analytically across parameter space along closed loops, which permutations can be so achieved?
+This question can be interpreted as the determination of certain Galois groups of dynamically defined polynomials, or by the structure of the ramified cover over parameter space given by periodic points of given period.
+We explicitly determine these Galois groups in Section~\ref{Sub:Permutations} and show how this question leads very naturally to questions about the combinatorial structure of $\M$ of exactly the kind that was answered in previous sections.

+Many results in this paper were first announced in \cite{IntAdr}.
+The Galois groups had been determined earlier in a more algebraic way by Bousch \cite{Bousch} and more recently by Morton and Patel \cite{MP}.